lamhq/tech-notes/pages/devops/aws/2-compute/5-load-balancer.md

 The ELB service is made up of three main components:

-- Listeners: To define a listener, a port must be provided as well as the protocol, depending on the load balancer type.
+- **Listeners**: To define a listener, a port must be provided as well as the protocol, depending on the load balancer type.
 There can be many listeners for a single load balancer.
-- Target groups: The backend servers, or server-side, is defined in one or more target groups.
+- **Target groups**: The backend servers, or server-side, is defined in one or more target groups.
 This is where you define the type of backend you want to direct traffic to, such as EC2 Instances, AWS Lambda functions, or IP addresses.
 Also, a health check needs to be defined for each target group.
-- Rules: To associate a target group to a listener, a rule must be used.
+- **Rules**: To associate a target group to a listener, a rule must be used.
 Rules are made up of a condition that can be the source IP address of the client and a condition to decide which target group to send the traffic to.

 After the load balancer receives a request, it evaluates the listener rules in priority order to determine which rule to apply, and then selects a target from the target group for the rule action.

-## Deregistration Delay

-Deregistration Delay allows Load Balancers to keep existing connections open if the EC2 instances are de-registered or become unhealthy.

-This enables the load balancer to complete in-flight requests made to instances that are de-registering or unhealthy.

-You can disable deregistration delay if you want your load balancer to immediately close connections to the instances that are de-registering or have become unhealthy.

 ## Types of Load Balancers